txei/txei/README.md

 Specifically:

- - voters should sign-in on a tamper-evident paper voter roll as well as on a tamper-evident digital cryptographic roll;
+ - voters must sign-in on a tamper-evident paper voter roll as well as on a tamper-evident digital cryptographic roll;

+   Signing-in must be done first on a machine which should print an adhesive label that should be affixed to the paper voter roll and which the voter should sign.

+   As a deterrent to double voting a picture of the voter's face should be taken by the sign-in machine.

- - voters should take a picture of the page they signed on the voter roll;
+ - voters _should_ take a picture of the page they signed on the voter roll;

- - voters should get a receipt from the digital voter roll that captures the "head" of a voter roll blockchain that can be verified is included in the final blockchain head;
+ - voters must get a receipt from the digital voter roll that captures the "head" of a voter roll blockchain that can be verified is included in the final blockchain head;

- - voters should use a ballot marking machine and review the markings on their ballot match their selections
+ - voters must use a ballot marking machine and review the markings on their ballot match their selections;

    (this step eliminates Florida, 2000, "hanging chad" style problems)

- - voters should feed their ballots to a ballot scanner that:
+ - voters must feed their ballots to a ballot scanner that:

     - will drop the ballot in a physically-secured, tamper-evident ballot box